At the time of writing, copper fetches a price of $3.72 per pound. Mine a million pounds of the stuff and you've got nearly $400 million.

 97% of Earth's water is salt water and thus not potable.
 Of the remaining 3%, the majority is frozen in the ice caps and thus not accessible.
 Of what remains, Lake Superior represents a full 10% of the world's surface freshwater.

-There has never been a metallic sulfide mine which did not contaminate local water.
-The Chopperwood Mine would erect a tailings disposal facility holding 50+ million tons of heavy-metal laden waste-rock on topography sloping towards Lake Superior.
+There has never been a copper sulfide mine which did not contaminate local water.
+The Copperwood Mine would erect a tailings disposal facility holding 50+ million tons of heavy-metal laden waste-rock on topography sloping towards Lake Superior.

 98% of this planet's old growth forest have been cut.
 The 35,000 acres in Porcupine Mountains State Park represent the largest tract of mixed old growth remaining in the Midwest.